Chief of Staff to the Acting SECNAV and Director, Navy Staff Office of the CNO Observe Aegis Training

-DAHLGREN, Va.
-(April 13, 2021) Instructor Fire Controlman (Aegis) 1st Class Kirt Palmer executes an Aegis Virtual Maintenance Trainer demonstration for Chief of Staff to the Acting Secretary of the Navy, Mr. Tommy Ross, and Director, Navy Staff Office of the Chief of Naval Operations, Mr. Andy Haeuptle, Senior Executive Service, during their tour at the AEGIS Training and Readiness Center April 13.
-(U.S. Navy photo by Michael Bova)
+DAHLGREN, Va. – AEGIS Training and Readiness Center (ATRC) welcomed Chief of Staff to the Acting Secretary of the Navy, Mr. Tommy Ross, and Director, Navy Staff Office of the Chief of Naval Operations (CNO), Mr. Andy Haeuptle, Senior Executive Service (SES), for a tour of its training systems.

+ATRC’s Commanding Officer, Capt.
+Russ Sanchez, emphasized the schoolhouse’s role in developing warfighters who are technically and tactically ready to face the challenges endured aboard ships deployed across the globe.

+“It was an honor and pleasure hosting Mr. Ross and Mr. Haeuptle,” Sanchez said.
+“I wanted them to see firsthand our significance to the fleet.
+Despite the pandemic, approximately 1,670 students graduated from ATRC in 2020.
+We have been amazingly resilient in ensuring the Navy’s critical manpower pipeline to the fleet remains uninterrupted and that they are ready for the high-end fight.”

 |Date Taken: